hushmirror/hush3/doc/security-warnings.md

   deducting the spent amount.

-- While encrypted wallets prevent spending of funds, they do not maintain the shielding properties of JoinSplits (due to the need to detect spends).
+- While encrypted wallets prevent spending of funds, they do not maintain the shielding properties of ShieldedOutputs (due to the need to detect spends).
 That is, someone with access to an encrypted wallet.dat has full visibility of your entire transaction graph (other than newly-detected spends, which suffer from the earlier issue).